userfrosting/learn/18.going-live/02.vps-production-environment/04.ssl/docs.md

 Let's Encrypt has put an enormous amount of effort into making `certbot` very user-friendly.
 Most problems that come up when installing an SSL certificate with `certbot` can be traced back to file permissions issues.
 Make sure that you understand how Linux file permissions work before attempting this task.

-## Configure the webserver to serve acme challenges
+## Confirm that the webserver can serve acme challenges

 When you run `certbot` on your server, it needs to verify that you actually control the domain for which you are requesting the SSL certificate.
 Typically, this is done using an **acme challenge**.  `certbot` will place a file with a randomly generated name in `.well-known/acme-challenge/` in your project's document root (in our case, `/var/www/<repo name>/public`.
 The Let's Encrypt certificate authority will attempt to access this file and verify that its name matches the one submitted by `certbot`.

 This means that your webserver needs to be able to serve the challenge file.
 For example, it should be possible to reach a URL like `http://owlfancy.com/.well-known/acme-challenge/0xGVf2dWppZhgTbk4_PlQQmJiNlJ5noHEK3oBy9W7Y` on your site.

-To allow `nginx` to serve the acme challenge, add this to the `server` block in your `/etc/nginx/sites-available/<repo name>.conf` file:
+To allow `nginx` to serve the acme challenge, you must have the following `location` block in the `server` block in your `/etc/nginx/sites-available/<repo name>.conf` file:

 ```
 # Route ACME challenges for LetsEncrypt/Certbot